jevi-me/lintbot/docs/install-java-developer-kit-win.md

 # Install the Java Development Kit on Windows

-*Markbot requires a few extra tools installed on your computer to function properly.*
+*Lintbot requires a few extra tools installed on your computer to function properly.*

-**The Java Development Kit allows Markbot to run the HTML validator, CSS validator & and the language checker.**
+**The Java Development Kit allows Lintbot to run the HTML validator, CSS validator & and the language checker.**

 Go to the JDK download page on [Oracle’s Java Downloads](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) website.